-New Moms serves homeless and near-homeless adolescent parents, aged 13-24.
+New Moms serves young moms, aged 13-24, and their children who are experiencing poverty and homelessness.
 97% are Latino or African-American, with children aged 5 or younger.

 Most participants arrive with nothing more than a baby in their arms and a trash bag full of their belongings.
 Nearly 70% are victims of domestic or sexual abuse.
 Most have no permanent home, and report “couch surfing” from one potentially dangerous, transient living situation to another, children in tow.
 Others are officially homeless, living on the streets with their children.